 A security deposit is a sum of money not included in the price of rent that a tenant pays the landlord before moving into a home.
 It is typically calculated as a multiple of the cost of the rent.
 With a 2X multiple, for example, a tenant would need to pay 2X the price of rent as the deposit.
 So, if the monthly rent was $900, the deposit would amount to $1,800.

-North Carolina's security deposit law states that security deposits are normally refundable at the end of the lease term as long as the tenant has not violated the terms of the lease agreement.
-A common lease violation that results in a landlord withholding part or all of the security deposit is excessive property damage.
+North Carolina's security deposit law states that security deposits are normally refundable at the end of the agreement term as long as the renter has not violated the terms of the agreement.
+A common violation that results in a landlord withholding part or all of the security deposit is excessive property damage.

 Excessive property damage is not the same thing as normal wear and tear.
 Excessive property damage is essentially any damage that exceeds normal wear and tear.
 This may include:

 - Damaged or missing door handles or locks.